|

 yards beyond the Rammas Echor, he explained.
 My family

-owns a herd of wild horses, which we keep corralled just south
+owns a herd of horses, which we keep corralled just south of the

-of the Grey Wood.
-I set them free, knowing that they would head
+Grey Wood.
+I set them free, knowing that they would head for the

 to dismount and crawl the rest of the way.
 It was an expensive